zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

     - Analyze the trade-offs between these approaches in terms of consistency, complexity, fault tolerance, and performance.
 You do not need to implement this part; a detailed conceptual explanation is sufficient.

       1. Consistency Trade-offs
         - ACID Transactions:
-            - Strong Consistency: All services see consistent state at all times
+          - Strong Consistency: All services see a consistent state at all times.
-            - Immediate Rollback: Failed transactions leave no side effects
+          - Atomic Rollback: Failed transactions are rolled back atomically and immediately, leaving no side effects.
-            - Simplified Reasoning: Linear, predictable execution paths
+          - Simplified Reasoning: Linear, predictable execution paths.

-          - Saga Pattern:
+        - Saga (Orchestrated):
-            - Eventual Consistency: Temporary inconsistencies during execution
+          - Eventual Consistency: Temporary inconsistencies during execution and even during rollback.
-            - Compensation Latency: Rollback is asynchronous and may have delays
+          - Compensating Rollback: Rollback is achieved through a sequence of compensating transactions which are NOT atomic; there can be a window where only some compensations have completed.
+          - Complex Failure States: Must handle partial failures and compensation failures.

+        - Saga (Choreographed):
+          - Eventual Consistency: The most relaxed consistency model; temporary inconsistencies are common.
+          - Compensating Rollback: Rollback is event-driven and NOT atomic, relying on each service to independently trigger and complete its compensation.
-            - Complex Failure States: Must handle partial failures and compensation failures
+          - Complex Failure States: Must handle distributed partial failures and potential compensation failures across services.

       2. Complexity Trade-offs
         - ACID Transactions:
-            - Lower Business Logic Complexity: Simple commit/rollback semantics
+          - Lower Business Logic Complexity: Simple commit/rollback semantics.
+          - Simplified Error Handling: Binary success/failure outcomes.
-            - Higher Infrastructure Complexity: Requires sophisticated distributed transaction managers
+          - Higher Infrastructure Complexity: Requires sophisticated distributed transaction managers to implement 2PC or similar protocols.

-            - Simplified Error Handling: Binary success/failure outcomes
-          - Saga Pattern:
+        - Saga (Orchestrated):
-            - Higher Business Logic Complexity: Must design and test compensation logic
+          - Higher Business Logic Complexity: Must design and test compensation logic within the orchestrator.
-            - Lower Infrastructure Complexity: Leverages existing messaging infrastructure
-            - Complex Error Recovery: Must handle compensation failures and idempotency
-          - Orchestrated vs. Choreographed Complexity:
-            - Orchestrated: Centralized control simplifies monitoring but creates single point of failure
+          - Centralized Control: Simplifies monitoring and debugging but creates a single point failure of management.
+          - Lower Infrastructure Complexity: Leverages standard messaging, no complex transaction manager needed.

+        - Saga (Choreographed):
+          - Highest Business Logic Complexity: Must design, test, and distribute compensation logic across all services.
-            - Choreographed: Better decoupling but harder to debug and monitor distributed logic
+          - Distributed Logic: Better decoupling but harder to debug, monitor, and reason about the overall flow.
+          - Highest Infrastructure Complexity: Requires robust, fault-tolerant message brokers and sophisticated service discovery.
+Managing dependencies becomes challenging as the number of services grows.

       3. Fault Tolerance Evaluation
           - ACID Transactions: